 Next, students also raise their index finger and explain the beginning of the story.

-The middle and ring fingers are raised to give two important details for the middle of the story - how it progresses.
+The middle and ring fingers are raised to give two important details for the middle of the story, or how the story progresses.

-Finally, the pinky is raised to explain the ending.
+Finally, the little finger is raised to explain the ending.
 Here, my students are expected to tell how the problem in the story is resolved.

 I'm SO impressed with how this structure has helped my students organize their thinking when retelling a story.
 We created an anchor chart to help us remember the steps: